natansalgado/crow/readme.md

 <br>

-- open and close the comments area.
+- open or close the comments area.
-- like the comments
+- like or unlike the comments

 <br>

-## Comment a text or a image:
+## Comment with a text or an image:
 https://user-images.githubusercontent.com/118204748/222238091-d1cb1a19-2d5b-403e-909a-5c72db807dd2.mp4

 <br>